ice-csic-astroexotic/ML-Poppyns/docs/tutorials/simulator_tutorial.md

 detected pulsars for each survey, a `profile.json` file and a `configuration.json` file containing the entire set of parameters used to simulate the magneto-rotational evolution and the detection models.

-Also in this case the default setup only includes the modelling of radio surveys.
+We note that in this case the default setup only includes the modeling of our radio surveys.
-If you would like to include the simulation of X-ray emission and detection you need to change the parameter `cfg["simulation_xray"]` to `True` in `mlpoppyns/simulator/config_simulator.py`.
+To include the simulation of X-ray emission and detection, we need to change the parameter `cfg["simulation_xray"]` to `True` in `mlpoppyns/simulator/config_simulator.py`.

 !!! example